Wormhole Chains — Aptos

-Aptos is a recently launched L1 blockchain designed with three key principles — scalability, safety, and upgradeability.
+Aptos is a recently launched L1 blockchain designed around three key principles — scalability, safety, and upgradeability.
 Aptos is being developed by Aptos Labs, a team consisting of former Meta developers who worked on the Diem project that was discontinued in January 2022.

 Aptos’ vision is to deliver fair and universal access to decentralization for all and offers thoughtful innovations in consensus, smart contract design, system security, performance, and decentralization.

 2. What else do you need to know?

 Aptos utilizes and includes core creators of Move, a Rust-inspired programming language built for smart contract development, independently developed over the last three years by much of the Aptos team.
 Move is a new smart contract programming language that brings safety and provability to coding, making it dramatically easier for developers to build scalable and user-friendly applications.

 Aptos Labs aims for the network to process over 160k TPS (transactions per second) using a technique called “parallel execution”, which results in very low transaction costs.

 This technique is very different from most blockchains, which usually execute transactions sequentially i.e. every time a transaction is made, the data of that transaction is added to a single long ledger containing every single transaction ever conducted.
 Adding transactions sequentially can be extremely time-consuming and is the reason for most blockchains’ slow settlement and restricted TPS.